Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Tuscany

-• NO for Cacio e Pepe (too sweet!)
+• Not suitable for Cacio e Pepe — too mild

 Pecorino Sardo PDO: